roger-rangel/Dfinity-Segenie_White-Paper-Draft/README.md

 Each soulbound token is going to have the following information stored in the canister:

 ```
-id - an unique identifier for the achievement
+id - an unique identifier for the oulbound token

-name - the name of the achievement
+name - the name of the oulbound token

-description - the description of the achievement
+description - the description of the oulbound token

 issuer - the creator of the soulbound token
 ```